B-Sujata/DBMS_Project-AI-LostAndFound_ManagementSystem-/README.md

 ## 💡 What I Learned
 Built this during my 3rd year as part of DBMS coursework.
-The biggest challenge was when Supabase kept disconnecting and I had to debug the connection pooling for hours .
-But this project taught me a lot.
+The biggest challenge was when Supabase kept disconnecting and I had to debug the connection pooling for hours, but this project taught me a lot.

 ## 👩‍💻 Author